jeroennoten/Laravel-AdminLTE/docs/sections/configuration/layout_and_styling.md

 - __`classes_sidebar_nav`__

   Extra classes for the sidebar navigation.
-Classes will be added to the element `ul.nav.sidebar-menu`.
-The `nav-compact` built-in class is available to get a compact navigation style.
+Classes will be added to the element `ul.nav.sidebar-menu`, after the built-in style variants.
+The three variants that AdminLTE v4 styles (`nav-compact`, `nav-indent` and `nav-pills`) have their own options on the [sidebar](#sidebar) section, so there is no need to write them here.

 > [!Important]
 > The `nav-child-indent`, `nav-flat` and `nav-legacy` classes of AdminLTE v3 no longer exist.